FTC-Team14140/vr_physics/README.md

   9. Prior to initialization, position the robot on the field by left-mouse-clicking the field (for robot position), and right-mouse-clicking (for robot orientation).
 This must be done with 3D camera in overhead view (center button).
   10. Use the INIT/START/STOP button as you would on the FTC Driver Station.
   11. Use the Camera buttons on the left to change the position of the 3D camera.
+Also once you've selected any camera position other than the overhead view, you can use mouse-drag to reposition camera: Left-drag to move camera around field, Alt-Left-drag to zoom in/out, and Right-drag to pan side to side or up-down.
   12. If desired use the sliders to introduce random and systematic motor error, and inertia.